 There are plenty of sights in Biarritz.
 A look at the Biarritz Tourist office site will give you a good idea of things to do: golfing, spas, various museums, but to me, roaming is the best entertainment.
 Just hop on one of the free shuttle buses and wander into little-known parts of town (hopping on buses remains one of my preferred ways of seeing a place).

 The shuttle bus was one of my most rewarding experiences in Biarritz.

-I'd already noticed the friendliness of people here - if I was speaking English on a street, someone would inevitably stop to chat or help.
-I'd barely set foot on the shuttle and there I was, in a full-blown conversation with five women I'd never met within minutes.
+I'd already noticed the friendliness of people here.
+If I was speaking English on a street, someone would inevitably stop to chat or help.
+I'd barely set foot on the shuttle and there I was, in a full-blown conversation within minutes with five women I'd never met.

 They were incredibly willing to share part of their fascinating stories.

 You may be aware that the Spanish Civil War ended in April 1939.
 The war killed hundreds of thousands and many people fled Spain on the losing Republican side (the ones fighting against Francisco Franco, who would eventually become dictator of Spain).
 They came to France, some with nothing more than the clothes on their backs, leaving homes and land behind.

 One lady on the bus was carried across the mountains in a backpack by her mother.
 Another was spirited here by alert grandparents.